Annual Reports

 The Poison Center provides vital education for medical professionals and those in training.

-In 2024, there were 81 lectures provided for healthcare professionals across the state.
-The Poison Center staff conducted 232 advanced toxicological training opportunities for fellows, students, medical residents, other staff members, and interested non-staff health care professionals.
-Additionally, 52 medical residents, fellows, students, and pharmacists received on-site toxicology training.
+In 2025, there were 60 lectures provided for healthcare professionals across the state.
+The Poison Center staff conducted 220advanced toxicological training opportunities for fellows, students, medical residents, other staff members, and interested non-staff health care professionals.
+Additionally, 56 medical residents, fellows, students, and pharmacists received on-site toxicology training.

 The Minnesota Regional Poison Center partners with Regions Hospital to facilitate a Medical Toxicology Fellowship program.